 Sometimes, when your fingers lay too flat on the fretboard, you end up muting yourself.
 If some notes are not able to resonate properly, you won’t hear them clearly in your chord structure.

 The best advice that we can offer is to make sure your hand is arched properly.
 You don’t want your hand to be squashing any of the strings.
+Be sure the thumb is behind the fretboard and not peeking out over the top, this increases the distance from your palm to the bottom of the fretboard, letting you get a better arch for your fingers.

 Make sure that you give yourself a nice, and clear gap that you could wave your other hand through.